 MEMORY, TRAUMA AND CREATIVITY

-THE SCIENCE BEHIND SEE MEMORY is the brand new, second part of SEE MEMORY.
-It brings leading neuroscientists and psychiatrists quoted throughout the narration of the art film on camera to share additional insight.
-Experts like Neuroscientist Daniela Schiller, Ph.D., professor of neuroscience and psychiatry at the Icahn School of Medicine at Mount Sinai; Robert Elvove, M.D., clinical professor of psychiatry at Columbia University; psychiatrist Paul Browde, M.D.; and psychotherapist Cheryl Dolinger Brown, LCSW provide insights into memory’s impact on our sense of self.
-They reveal new discoveries of the bridges between the unconscious and the conscious brain and targeted therapies that can help relocate traumatic memories from the posterior cingulate cortex (which holds only present thoughts but can become a repository for trauma) to the hippocampus, where long term memories are processed and organized.
+THE SCIENCE BEHIND SEE MEMORY takes us inside Silvera’s studio, with the neuroscientists and psychiatrists whose insights appear throughout the film.
+Neuroscientist Daniela Schiller, Ph.D., professor of neuroscience and psychiatry at Mount Sinai; Robert Elvove, M.D., clinical professor of psychiatry at Columbia University; psychiatrist Paul Browde, M.D. and psychotherapist Cheryl Dolinger Brown, LCSW, share insights on how memory shapes self-perception.
+They explain new discoveries in the connection between the unconscious and conscious brain and discuss therapies aimed at moving traumatic memories from the posterior cingulate cortex (often a “holding place” for trauma) to the hippocampus, where they can be processed as regular memories.